-A team of experts who work together to achieve the common goal of developing a software product makes a software development team.
+A team of experts who work together to achieve the common goal of developing a software product makes a software development teams.
 There are internal as well as external stakeholders in the team, each playing a certain role and accountable for some contribution.

 Since the evolution of software applications, software teams have evolved in terms of character and structure.
 Today’s teams are agile and optimally composed.
 The focus is on optimizing resource utilization while maximizing productivity.

-A software development team is just made up of developers and engineers is a constrained view.
+A software dev team is just made up of developers and engineers is a constrained view.
 Non-technical professionals, too, play a vital role in software development project success.
 The imperative is that both technical and non-technical members have to be well-versed with the principles of software engineering.

 Based on the composition of team members and their skills, usually, software development teams assume three forms, which we discuss in brief, below.

-A software development team of ‘generalist’ nature as the term conveys comprises members who possess wide-ranging skills and knowledge.
+A software dev team of ‘generalist’ nature as the term conveys comprises members who possess wide-ranging skills and knowledge.
 This sort of team works under ideal conditions where there is a flow of regular requirements and encountering deviations, the team needs to be reinforced with expert resources.

 An example would be a team in which all are developers, each having some knowledge of testing and project management.
 However, addressing hitherto unaddressed testing problems and obtaining precise project estimates might be out of the bounds for team members.

-When a software development team has a highly expert professional for each of the required fields that are important to software development, the team becomes a team of ‘specialists’.
+When a software delivery team has a highly expert professional for each of the required fields that are important to software development, the team becomes a team of ‘specialists’.
 Each member of the team carries vast exposure in the respective field and is an industry expert in the area.

 In a team of specialists, each member brings the best of the knowledge and improves the efficiency to deliver high-quality output.
 On the flip side, members may choose to work independently, leading to communication constraints and a lack of coherence amongst team members.